ericjwdchen/ericjwdchen.github.io/bookshelf.md

 - **Into Thin Air** by Jon Krakauer  <span class="primary-color">★★</span>

+   > People who don't climb mountains—the great majority of humankind, that is to say—tend to assume that the sport is a reckless, Dionysian pursuit of ever escalating thrills.
+But the notion that climbers are merely adrenaline junkies chasing a righteous fix is a fallacy, at least in the case of Everest...
+   >
+   > Above the comforts of Base Camp, the expedition in fact became an almost Calvinistic undertaking...
+And in subjecting ourselves to week after week after week of toil, tedium, and suffering, it struck me that most of us were probably seeking, above all else, something like a state of grace.

-   Like Jon Krakauer's other book *Into the Wild*, *Into Thin Air* is a compelling narrative, even if his account of the 1996 Everest expeditions is sometimes flawed (see *The Climb: Tragic Ambitions on Everest*).
+Like Jon Krakauer's other book that I've read *Into the Wild*, *Into Thin Air* is a compelling narrative, even if his account of the 1996 Everest expeditions is sometimes flawed (see *The Climb: Tragic Ambitions on Everest*).
 But Krakauer does a fantastic job of evoking the feeling of what it's like to climb Everest.

 - **K2: Life and Death on the World's Most Dangerous Mountain** by David Roberts and Ed Viesturs <span class="primary-color">★</span>